SoftwareAG/c8y-docs/content/changes-applications/cl-dtm.md

 #### -Change- Immediate feedback from validation of Key field

-Immediate feedback from validation of Key field upon value entry without requiring a click outside the field during creation of asset model, asset property and asset.
-With debouncing implementation, API requests are triggered after a brief delay following the last key entry, significantly reducing the frequency of calls and enhancing the responsiveness of the application.
+Immediate feedback from validation of **Key** field upon value entry without requiring a click outside the field during creation of asset model, asset property and asset.
+With de-bouncing implementation, the API requests are triggered after a brief delay following the last key entry, significantly reducing the frequency of calls and enhancing the responsiveness of the application.
 [CTM-651]

 #### -Change- Improved readability in Localization screen

-Renamed <b>Keys</b> to <b>Identifier</b> and <b>Terms</b> to <b>Translation</b> in Localization screen.
+Renamed <b>Keys</b> to <b>Identifier</b> and <b>Terms</b> to <b>Translation</b> in Localization page.
 [CTM-642]

 #### -Change- Improved action buttons in Localization screen

-Realigned Edit/Delete options for translations under localization screen.
+Realigned **Edit/Delete** icon for translations under localization page.
 [CTM-696]

 #### -Change- Improved validation for number property during asset instance creation